T-Square in Astrology

 The Most Common Aspect Pattern

-A T-Square is the most common aspect pattern in astrology.
-Two planets sit 180° apart, and a third planet forms 90° squares to both of them.
-The third planet is the apex, and it carries the opposition's tension.
-Most natal charts contain at least one T-Square; many contain more than one.
+A T-Square is a common aspect pattern in astrology.
+Two chart bodies or points sit 180° apart, and a third forms 90° squares to both of them.
+The third participant is the apex, the focal point of the configuration.
+Many natal charts contain at least one T-Square; some contain more than one.

 Opposition plus apex plus an empty leg

-Start with an opposition: two planets 180° apart on the chart wheel.
-Add a third planet 90° from each of them, and the three bodies form a T. The third planet is the apex.
-The empty leg, the sign and house opposite the apex, contains no planet but becomes functionally important because it is the direction the pattern is not pointing.
+Start with an opposition: two bodies or points 180° apart on the chart wheel.
+Add a third participant 90° from each of them, and the three participants form a T. The third participant is the apex.
+The empty leg, the sign and house opposite the apex, contains no pattern body but is often used as a balancing direction in modern interpretation.

 Cardinal, fixed, and mutable: three tempos of release